mattdesl/module-best-practices/README.md

 For more tips on module creation workflow, [see here](http://mattdesl.svbtle.com/faster-and-cleaner-modules).

-## constructor best practices
+## API best practices

+Keep your APIs short, simple, and easy to remember.
+If you've got a hundred functions in your module, you might want to rethink your design and split those into other modules.

+You can use a default export to handle the most common use-case, for example: [color-luminance](https://github.com/mattdesl/color-luminance/blob/master/index.js) provides different coefficients, but the default export is the most common case.

 Classes and constructors can be a controversial topic, and it often comes down to preference.
-I've found the best approach is to hide the `new` keyword when you need to export a class, and have parameters passed in an `options` object.
+I've found the best approach is to hide the `new` keyword when you need to export a constructor, and have parameters passed in an `options` object.
 This leads to a clear and consistent end-user API, and hides internal implementation details of your module.

 ```js
 function FunkyParser(opt) {